 Netizens often mistake these to have actually happened all over the world as part of the Indian Republic Day celebrations, while some of them attribute them as an achievement of Narendra Modi’s government in making India respectful in the eyes of the world.
 However, the truth is that they are fake images going viral every year on the Republic Day.

-It was actually reported first time in August 2015 when Narendra Modi visited the UAE, when fake news was shared online claiming that Burj Khalifa was lit up with tricolour.
-However, the reports were proved fake and a senior reporter at Khaleej Times confirmed it via his Twitter handle as seen below:
+Digiteye India team has digged into the past references to these pictures and realised that it was actually shared on Facebook by FilterCopy for the first time in August 2015 when Narendra Modi visited the UAE.
+It was shared online claiming that Burj Khalifa was lit up with tricolour as a show of celebration of Modi’s visit.
+The truth is no such lighting took place in the year 2015 as claimed.
+A senior reporter at Khaleej Times confirmed it via his Twitter handle as seen below:

 — Bernie Debusmann (@BernieDebusmann) August 14, 2015